-The TOE is produced (semiconductor production) in the production site Dresden/Germany.
+The TOE is produced (semiconductor production) in the production sites:

+Dresden/Germany.

-To distinguish possible different production sites the chip production site code number is principally coded into the chip.
+To distinguish possible different production sites the chip production site code number is coded into the chip.
 As each production site has only one unique code, there is also only one unique chip identification number.
-The exact coding of the chip identification data is described in [Databook] section 7.9.
+The exact coding of the chip identification data is described in [Databook] and the complementary errata-sheet in its latest version.